mu-fazil-vk/Elixr-AI-Info/README.md

 ## 🌃 Features

-- **Modern UI:** Enjoy a sleek and contemporary user interface for a delightful experience.
-- **Easy Interface:** Navigate effortlessly with a user-friendly design.
+- **Ad-Free:** Experience Elixr AI without any intrusive advertisements.
+- **Cross-platform support:** Available for Androis, Web, Windows, Linux
 - **Chat Support:** Engage in interactive conversations with Elixr AI.
 - **Image-Based Chat:** Seamlessly communicate through images for a richer interaction.
-- **Ad-Free:** Experience Elixr AI without any intrusive advertisements.
 - **Fully Free:** Utilize all features without any cost or subscription fees.
 - **No Limitations:** Enjoy unrestricted access to the capabilities of Elixr AI.
 - **Preset Chat Role Prompts:** Benefit from pre-set chat prompts for a quick start.